 - Always keep your gas tank at least half full.
 This will help prevent the gas line from freezing

 - Wear your seat belt every time you get into your vehicle.

 - Don’t use cruise control when driving on wet, icy, or snowy roads.

 - Always look and steer where you want to go.

 - Slow down.
 Accelerating, stopping, and turning all take longer on snowy roads than on dry pavement.

 - Increase your following distance.
 Allow 8 to 10 seconds of space between you and the car in front of you, rather than the usual 3 to 4 seconds.

 - In severe weather, if you don’t absolutely have to go out, stay home.

 We’re Here to Help

-We hope these safety tips help you stay safe while driving in wintry conditions, but if you get in an accident, we’re here to help.
+We hope these safety tips help you stay safe while driving in wintry conditions, but if you get in an accident, our Buffalo accident lawyers are here to help.
 William Mattar Law Offices focuses on motor vehicle crashes with injuries, and our staff is available 24/7 to assist you.
 Call us immediately at (844) 444-4444 or complete our free initial consultation form, and we’ll do everything we can to help you get back on your feet.